-ortized cost: or

-b) at fair value through other comprehensive income; or

-c) at fair value through profit or loss.
+a) at amortized cost; or b) at fair value through other comprehensive income; or c) at fair value through profit or loss.

 The classification depends on the entity's business model for managing the financial assets and the contractual terms of the cash flows.

 The Company does not hold any Financial assets classified at fair value through other comprehensive income; or at fair value through profit or loss.
-Accordingly, the Company holds only financial assets measured at amortised cost, therefore accounting policy of financial assets classified at amortised cost stated be
+Accordingly, the Company holds only financial assets measured at amortised cost, therefore accounting policy of financial assets classified at amortised cost stated below: